amit-agni/used-car-price-prediction/README.md

+*Please download the README.html file as it has the details of the process and also model evaluation*

 ### Kaggle Used Car Dataset Price Prediction

 The Used Cars dataset from Kaggle has over 370K ads scraped with Scrapy